This Day In Literary History

 “[A writer is] a priest of eternal imagination, transmuting the daily bread of experience into the radiant body of everliving life.” - James Joyce

-Today's video features nonfiction writer Kevin Birmingham discussing his recent book, The Most Dangerous Book: The Battle for James Joyce's Ulysses on the American radio show The Avid Reader.
+Today's video features nonfiction writer Kevin Birmingham discussing his book, The Most Dangerous Book: The Battle for James Joyce's Ulysses on the American radio show The Avid Reader.
 Enjoy!